THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

-The other issue with separate Amazon accounts is needing different links for products for different countries.
+The other issue with Amazon affiliates for multiple countries is that you need different links for products for different countries.
 So if you want to earn as an Amazon affiliate for different countries you’ll need to set up links for each country.
 Thankfully, EasyAzon makes this easy and will automatically make links redirect to the right country.

 Amazon also offers a service called “OneLink” where they do this for you as well.
 Note that if you use OneLink, it only works for text links and not other types.
 It also does not give you the option to manually set where you want each link to go for each Amazon store which is highly useful.
 It is also necessary to ensure you create your links, if using OneLink from the Amazon US site and I recommend using the long, not shortened links.

 Note the Amazon Australia affiliate program is not covered by EasyAzon or OneLink at the time of publishing this tutorial.